fbegue/showcase-poc/README-Showcase-POC.md

 ## deploy steps (lambda)

+The serverless (sls) deployment job is defined by in [serverless.yml](serverless.yml) - mostly just use it to specify directories that do or don't belong to deployment (to save space)

 Note: "Request must be smaller than 70167211 bytes for the UpdateFunctionCode operation" error will occur even when the produced `.serverless/app.zip` is smaller than 66.89MB because the AWS zip file size limit using this deploy method is 50MB

 //deploy a (the) function